Cairns Southside Judo – the inclusive Next Level Good Sports club

 Luke said as a single man, it was all about winning titles and being the best of the best in competition.
 “I wasn’t looking outside of that as my motivation.
 Wasn’t looking at how I could make Judo clubs more inclusive.”
 Luke confirms the obvious reality that “Judo clubs are entirely dependant on having a coach with a black belt in Judo, which takes 10-15 years of training.
 You can’t just complete an 8-week course.”
 If the coach ends up ‘going fishing’ and leaves the club for whatever reason, you’ve got a bunch of parents left behind with no way of running the club.
 When Luke’s own kids started expressing an interest in taking up Judo, he realised what a Judo coach needs to be doesn’t begin and end with a black belt.

 “I got back involved with Judo when we moved back to Queensland from Germany – I didn’t want to get into it as much as I used to, because Judo tends to come in and take over my life”, he chuckles.
 But in 2013, the inevitable happened and Luke started Cairns Southside Judo.
-“I founded it with an amputee friend of mine”.
+“I founded it with a friend of mine who sustained a long-term injury”.
 This marked the start of Luke’s mission to build an incorporated, strong, inclusive junior Judo club.
 To achieve this, he felt he needed to ‘rewrite the rulebook’ and he actually did.
 He created Kouketsu Na Judo, which translated means “Judo with Integrity”.
 It is a concept that centres around safe, supportive, inclusive and enjoyable grassroots judo practice, and sees Judo as a means for intellectual and moral personal development.

 Self control, respect, courage, politeness, honour, modesty, friendship…sincerity.